Xilinx/mlir-aie/AIEDialect.md

 operation ::= `AIE.objectFifo.release` attr-dict `<` $port `>` `(` $fifo `:` type($fifo) `,` $size `)`
 ```

-The "aie.objectFifo.release" operation releases the locks of the given number of objects
+The `aie.objectFifo.release` operation releases the locks of the given number of objects
 in the objectFifo.
-The mode it releases the locks in is chosen based on the "port"
+The mode it releases the locks in is chosen based on the `port`
 (producer: release for read, consumer: release for write).

 This operation is then converted by the AIEObjectFifoStatefulTransformPass into useLock operations.